-All self-contained refrigerators are designed and factory set to maintain an average cabinet temperature of 38° to 40°F (3.3° to 4.4°C).
-The temperature control is accessible inside of the cabinet product compartment, on the right back wall next to the evaporator coil (see Figure 11).
-If an adjustment is necessary to maintain temperature within the range noted above, place a screwdriver into the thermostat slot and turn clockwise for a colder cabinet temperature.
+All self-contained refrigerators and Pizza Prep Tables are designed and factory set to maintain an average cabinet temperature of 38° to 40°F (3.3° to 4.4°C).
+All self-contained freezers are factory set to maintain an average cabinet temperature of -4° to 0°F (-20° to -18°C).
+If an adjustment is necessary to maintain cabinet temperature within these ranges, locate the temperature control (see Figure 11) and place a screwdriver into the slotted knob on the temperature control.
+Turn clockwise no more than 1/4 turn for a colder cabinet temperature or counterclockwise for a warmer cabinet temperature.
+Allow the cabinet to stabilize for at least 30 minutes and recheck the temperature.
 Further adjustments out of the factory design temperature range should only be made by a qualified refrigeration mechanic.

-IMPORTANT NOTE: Turning a thermostat fully counterclockwise turns the refrigeration compressor "off."
+IMPORTANT NOTE: Turning a thermostat fully counter-clockwise turns the refrigeration compressor "off."